 According to Meaney-Delman, many patients in cases reported nationwide said they had also recently used "THC-containing products, and some reported using both THC- and nicotine-containing products.
 A smaller group reported using only nicotine products," she added.

 "People who do use e-cigarette products should monitor themselves for symptoms such as cough, shortness of breath, chest pain, nausea and vomiting, and promptly seek medical attention for any health concerns," Meaney-Delman advised.
+Learn more about major e-cigarette health risks.

 Action by White House